-August means the arrival of peach season.
+Mid-summer means the arrival of peach season.
 This post and video will help you know when to pick your peaches.

-This post contains affiliate links, clicking on them with not cost you any thing extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!
+This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

-For most of their growing life peaches are a green/yellow color.
+For most of their growing life peaches have a green undertone to their color.
 In the last few weeks before your peaches are ready you will start to see some drastic changes in the color of your peaches (along with a big increase in size).
 You will start to see the color change from green to yellow then to orange.

 As you start to see these color changes it is the first sign of when to pick your peaches.

 As peaches approach their final ripeness you will start to notice the flesh “gives” to gentle pressure.
 Squeeze the fruit gently with your fingers and if the flesh gives and feels soft under that pressure the fruit is ready to pick.
 Pay particular attention to the top of the peach where it attaches to the tree.
 If this area is soft the peach is ready.

 Birds love ripe fruit, so if you see the birds becoming interested in your tree you know the fruit is about ready.
 Be sure to get some Bird Netting on your tree right away to protect your fruit and start checking daily for ripeness!

-Time of year
+5. Time of year

 Baring some major weird weather in the spring (think extra early or extra late spring).
 The fruit on your peach tree should be ready about the same time each year!
-Our tree is ready between August 4th to at the latest the 15th, like clock work every year!
+Our tree is ready between August 4th to at the latest the 15th, like clockwork every year!
 So keep track of your picking date from year to year and that will give you a big indication of when to pick your peaches.

 What if you mess up?

 Peaches are very forgiving!
 If you pick them too soon and once you eat the first one it is still firm and not sweet then you can simply set your fruit out on the counter in a single layer and let them ripen!
-They may not be quite as sweet as the could be if allowed to ripen on the tree, but they will still turn out great!
+They may not be quite as sweet as they could be if allowed to ripen on the tree, but they will still turn out great!